 B. The tragedy of the individual wastes resources.

 Finally, leaving individuals more money does not guarantee they will use those resources to grow more resources for themselves.
-When individuals simply consume, the invisible hand does not grow the nation’s resources.
+When individuals simply consume, the invisible hand does not grow the nation’s resources efficiently.

 When individuals have enough resources, a promise of additional resources no longer motivates them.
 Then, they do not invest, but consume resources inefficiently at satisfying their needs.
 They waste those resources in a tragedy of the individual.